 The impressive Norman castle and the lofty Gothic cathedral provide the perfect backdrop for the Lincoln Christmas market.
 Dating back to 1982, this is the UK’s first Christmas market.

-From 11 stalls present in its early years, the Christmas market of Lincoln now totalled over 200 stalls, making it one of England’s largest festive events.
+From 11 stalls present in its early years, the Christmas market of Lincoln now totalled over 200 stalls, making it one of England’s most significant festive events.
 The stalls occupy the medieval square and surrounding area.

-The traditional Lincoln Christmas Market only takes place for four days in early December (in 2021: from 2-5 December).
+The traditional Lincoln Christmas Market only lasts for four days in early December (in 2021: from 2-5 December).

 Plan your visit to the Lincoln Christmas Market